ryan@cl:~$ whoami

 M. Salmani, S. Ghafouri, A. Sanaee, K. Razavi, M. Mühlhäuser, J. Doyle, P. Jamshidi, M. Sharifi

-MLSys Workshop @ EuroSys 23, Paper, Talk
+MLSys Workshop @ EuroSys '23papertalk

-Teaching
+Teaching & Mentoring

 I enjoy mentoring students and working closely on open-ended projects.